canjs/can-fixture/doc/GREADME.md

 ### <code>Store.prototype.reset([baseItems])</code>

-Sets the items in the store to their original state or to `baseItems` if it's passed.
+Sets the items in the store to their original state or to `baseItems` if it's passed as an argument.

 ```js
 // Creates a store with one item.